dhmosfunk/LatrodectusWEB/README.md

 * `C:/Windows/System32/rundll32.exe [LocalAppDataFolder]sharepoint\360total.dll, homq`

-The above command is executing the DLL with the `homq` entry point, which will be executed.
+The above command is executing the DLL with the `homq` for entry point, which will be executed.

 Note that `rundll32.exe` is a legitimate executable that exists on Windows.
 However, like other similar executables, it can be used in a malicious manner. e.g. [LOLBAS Rundll32](https://lolbas-project.github.io/lolbas/Binaries/Rundll32/)